spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/10-cockroach-db.md

 ## Validation

 * To verify your database service is in the app profile, navigate to the **App Profiles** page, where all your app profiles are listed.
 Select the app profile to review the service layers.
-The following screen displays the different service layers that make up the app profile.
+The next screen displays the different service layers that make up the app profile.
 Ensure CockroachDB is an available service layer.

 * Validate the services from the App page after app deployment.
 First, navigate to the **Apps** page, where all your apps are listed.
 Then, select the app to display the service layers.
 The color code in the app profile box shows the status of the service deployment.